 Our Sufi University graduates all complete a masters practicum that puts their learning to work in the real world.
-They invest at least 160 hours in an endeavor of their hearts’ choosing that brings more love, peace and wisdom into their corner of the world.
-Ultimately, students discover how their unique contribution to the world has been strengthened and expanded through the way they are embodying the teachings of our beloved prophets from Abraham to Moses to Jesus and Muhammed.
-Below you will find a sample of our students’ work that we trust you will find both meaningful and inspiring.
+They invest at least 160 hours in an endeavor of their hearts’ inspiration that brings more love, peace, and wisdom into their corner of the world.
+Instead of the academic rigor of a thesis from a traditional university, our students have surrendered to a spiritual rigor of continuously cleaning their hearts of the ego-tendencies that inhibit unconditional love.

 Our students’ theses come in two forms, Section 1: Inspiring Stories of Service and Section 2: Exciting Plans/Products for Service.
 Simply hover over and then select an image to read each piece.